texttree/tsv-frontend/README.md

  `fields: {

-    quote: // -  text of the found error
+    Quote: // -  text of the found error
-    note: // - comment of the person who found the error
+    Note: // - comment of the person who found the error

   }`